 “Circling Beyond the Pacific: Asian Canadian Theatre and Performance”

 Asian Canadian theatre has moved deftly between genres and forms, integrating technology in a manner that audiences have found appealing and innovative.
-Tetsuro Shigematsu’s Empire of the Son and One Hour Photo and Ins Choi’s Kim’s Convenience (stage version and TV-series) have literally and figuratively proved that a single-run “shelf-life” for new Canadian plays need not be accepted as the de rigueur.
-Asian Canadian theatre seems not only able in its ability to attract audiences and build alliances but seems well-positioned to address issues of representation and inclusion.
-To this end, this curated panel welcomes papers that examine productions through typical modes (semiotics, dramatic or performance analysis) while also encouraging critical reflections and contextualizing of the field itself.
-Has Asian Canadian theatre focused too intensely on artists of Chinese and Japanese descent, and if so, why is this the case?
-What are the connecting points with Indigenous theatre and Canadian theatre by artists of South Asian and/or Middle Eastern descent?
-What is the larger role of Asian Canadian theatre in the twenty-first century?
-What visioning needs to be done to ensure its continuity?
+Tetsuro Shigematsu’s Empire of the Son and One Hour Photo and Ins Choi’s Kim’s Convenience (stage version and TV-series) have literally and figuratively proved that a single-run “shelf-life” for new Canadian plays need not be accepted as de rigueur.
+Asian Canadian theatre seems not only able in its ability to attract audiences and build alliances but also seems well-positioned to address issues of representation and inclusion.
+To this end, this curated panel examines productions through typical modes (semiotics, dramatic or performance analysis) while also encouraging critical reflections and contextualizing of the field itself.